 If you can, try to arrive at the airport (or wherever you’re heading to) early to avoid rushing.
 Sometimes there are unexpected delays out of our control, but leaving extra time can help you feel calmer.

 Tip 4: Take their favourite comforter

-“When travelling with a baby one of the most handy things are the blankets.
-They can be used in so many ways - from keeping your baby not too cold and not too warm for any kind of weather, giving you some privacy when breastfeeding to using it like a towel in some emergency situations.
-Another big concern for young mothers usually is will my baby sleep well in his new temporary bed.
-To make his new environment as close to his home bed I took my baby's sleeping bag to all our travels.
-This way the baby will have same conditions he was used to.
+“When travelling with a baby one of the handiest things are blankets.
+They can be used in so many ways - from keeping your baby not too cold and not too warm for any kind of weather, giving you some privacy when breastfeeding to using them as a towel in some emergency situations.
+Another big concern for mothers is ‘will my baby sleep well in his new temporary bed?’
+To make his new environment as close to his home bed I took my baby's sleeping bag for all our travels.
+This way the baby will have the same conditions he was used to.

-To make travels with your little one easier for parents number one item should be a stroller or a baby carrier.
+To make travels with your little one easier for parents, the number one item should be a stroller or a baby carrier.
 I wouldn't go anywhere without those things.
 On the other hand - you do not need anything fancy or lots of stuff.
-Just figure out appropriate clothing for you little one and you will be just fine.”
+Just figure out appropriate clothing for your little one and you will be just fine.”